JLab_logo_text_white1.jpg

 Electrical Authority Having Jurisdiction (EAHJ)

-An entity authorized by Jefferson Lab and approved by the Thomas Jefferson Site Office which makes decisions regarding relevant regulations, codes, and standards used to develop practices and procedures which protect both qualified and unqualified persons from exposure to a hazards associated with electrical work.
-This entity also reviews requests for clarifications, interpretations, or equivalencies to requirements; and grants exemptions where it is assured that equivalent safety is achieved by the deviation.
+An entity authorized by Jefferson Lab and approved by the Thomas Jefferson Site Office that makes decisions regarding relevant regulations, codes, and standards used to develop practices and procedures that protect both qualified and unqualified persons from exposure to hazards associated with electrical work.
+This entity also reviews requests for clarification, interpretation, or equivalency to requirements and grant exemptions where it is assured that equivalent safety is achieved by the deviation.

-The arrangement of feeders, transformer substations, electrical panelboards and circuit breakers that supply electrical power to end user connection point.
+The arrangement of feeders, transformer substations, electrical panel boards, and circuit breakers that supply electrical power to end user connection points.

-A term designating all equipment which delivers AC electrical power to permanently-connected loads, including the AC utilization equipment.
+The assemblage of equipment that delivers AC electrical power to permanently-connected loads, including AC utilization equipment.
 This includes utility feeders, transformer substations, circuit breakers, busses and wiring, and electrical panel boards.

-Pertaining to electrical circuits which use a variety of components (resistors, capacitors, conductors, etc.) to manipulate electrical signals and energy in a desired way.
+Pertaining to electrical circuits that use a variety of components (i.e., resistors, capacitors, conductors, etc.) to manipulate electrical signals and energy in a desired way.
 This does not include electrical distribution system equipment, but does include controllers and power supplies.

 embedded laser

-An enclosed laser with an assigned class number higher than the inherent capability of the laser system in which it is incorporated.
-When hazard ranking the laser, the system’s lower classification is appropriate due to the engineering features limiting accessible emission
+An enclosed laser with an assigned class number that is higher than the inherent capability of the laser system in which it is incorporated.
+When hazard ranking the laser, the system’s lower classification is appropriate due to the engineering features limiting accessible emission.

 Any individual paid by JSA or the state, including students, full-time or part-time employees, and term or casual employees.

-A record containing any of the following kinds of information: environmental (workplace) monitoring or measuring of a toxic substance or harmful physical agent; or biological monitoring results which directly assess the absorption of a toxic substance or harmful physical agent (including radiation) by body systems; or MSDSs indicating that the material may pose a hazard to human health; or a chemical inventory or other record that reveals where and when used and the identity of a toxic substance or harmful physical agent.
+A record containing any of the following kinds of information: (1) environmental (workplace) monitoring or measuring of a toxic substance or harmful physical agent; (2) biological monitoring results that directly assess the absorption of a toxic substance or harmful physical agent (including radiation) by body systems; (3) MSDSs indicating that the material may pose a hazard to human health; (4) a chemical inventory or other record that reveals where and when used and the identity of a toxic substance or harmful physical agent.

-A laser contained within a protective housing of itself or of the laser system in which it is incorporated so that access to laser radiation above the MPE (maximum permissible exposure) limit is precluded.
+A laser or laser system located within a protective housing so that access to laser radiation above the MPE (maximum permissible exposure) limit is precluded.
 Opening, damaging, or removing the protective housing provides additional access than is possible with the protective housing in place and could expose workers to laser radiation above the applicable MPE.
 (An embedded laser is an example of one type of enclosed laser.)

 Energized Electrical Work Permit (EEWP)

-A document, approved by the Lab Director, that addresses the justification for doing Mode 3 manipulative work with the equipment energized.
-A Work Control Document must be developed and approved by the cognizant AD which includes a formal Task Hazard Analysis, hazard control boundaries, PPE, and specific steps to accomplish the task.
-Worker qualifications and any unusual aspects of the work must also be included.
+A document, approved by the Laboratory Director, to justify the need for doing Mode 3 manipulative work with the equipment energized.
+A Work Control Document including a formal Task Hazard Analysis; hazard control boundaries; Personal Protective Equipment (PPE); and specific steps to accomplish the task are developed and approved by the Associate Director/Division Manager (of group requesting the EEWP).
+Worker qualifications and any unusual aspects of the work are included.
+(See ES&H Manual Chapter 6220 Appendix T1 Energized Electrical Work Permit (EEWP) – Instructions)

 energy-draining device